Easter: Easter food

-The holiday of Easter is associated with various Easter customs and foodways (food traditions that vary regionally).
-Preparing, coloring, and decorating Easter eggs is one such popular tradition.
+Easter is associated with diverse regional food traditions (foodways), including the popular practice of preparing, coloring, and decorating Easter eggs.
 Lamb is eaten in many countries, mirroring the Jewish Passover meal.
-Eating lamb at Easter has a religious meaning.
-The Paschal Lamb of the New Testament is in fact, for Christianity, the son of God Jesus Christ.
-The Paschal Lamb, in particular, represents the sacrifice of Jesus Christ for the sins of humanity.
-Eating lamb at Easter therefore commemorates the Death and Resurrection of Jesus.
+Eating lamb at Easter has religious meaning, as the Paschal Lamb of the New Testament represents Jesus Christ and his sacrifice for the sins of humanity.
+Eating lamb at Easter therefore commemorates the death and resurrection of Jesus.

-A hot cross bun is a spiced bun usually made with fruit, marked with a cross on the top, which has been traditionally eaten on Good Friday in the United Kingdom, Australia, New Zealand, South Africa, Canada, India, Pakistan, Malta, United States and the Commonwealth Caribbean.
+A hot cross bun is a spiced fruit bun typically marked with a cross on the top, which has been traditionally eaten on Good Friday in the United Kingdom, Australia, New Zealand, South Africa, Canada, India, Pakistan, Malta, United States, and the Commonwealth Caribbean.
 They are available all year round in some places, including the UK.
-The bun marks the end of the Christian season of Lent and different parts of the hot cross bun have a certain meaning, including the cross representing the crucifixion of Jesus, the spices inside signifying the spices used to embalm him at his burial and sometimes also orange peel to reflect the bitterness of his time on the cross.
+The bun marks the end of Lent and different parts of the hot cross bun have a certain meaning, including the cross representing the crucifixion of Jesus, the spices inside signifying the spices used to embalm him at his burial and sometimes also orange peel to reflect the bitterness of his time on the cross.
 The Greeks in the 6th century AD may have marked cakes with a cross.
-In the Christian tradition, the making of buns with a cross on them and consuming them after breaking the fast on Good Friday, along with "crying about 'Hot cross buns'", is done in order to commemorate the crucifixion of Jesus.
+In the Christian tradition, the making of buns with a cross on them and consuming them after breaking the fast on Good Friday, along with "crying about 'Hot cross buns, is done in order to commemorate the crucifixion of Jesus.
 It is hypothesised that the contemporary hot cross bun of Christianity originates from St Albans Abbey in St Albans, England, where in 1361, Brother Thomas Rodcliffe, a 14th-century Christian monk, developed a similar recipe called an 'Alban Bun' and distributed the bun to the poor on Good Friday.

 For lunch or dinner on Holy Saturday, families in Sweden and Denmark traditionally feast on a smörgåsbord of herring, salmon, potatoes, eggs, and other kinds of food.
 In Finland, it is common to eat roasted lamb with potatoes and other vegetables.
 In Finland, the Lutheran majority enjoys mämmi as another traditional Easter treat, while the Orthodox minority's traditions include eating pasha (also spelled paskha) instead.
 In Greece, the traditional Easter meal is mageiritsa, a hearty stew of chopped lamb liver and wild greens seasoned with egg-and-lemon sauce.
 Traditionally, Easter eggs, hard-boiled eggs dyed bright red to symbolize the spilt Blood of Christ and the promise of eternal life, are cracked together to celebrate the opening of the Tomb of Christ.
 Greek foods of the Easter tradition are Flaouna, Lazarakia, Koulourakia, Magiritsa and Tsoureki.